LoriJr/Alura-Angular-Organo/README.md

 - Associating images with Angular components through Property Binding.
 - Applying Unicode to icons and using event binding for interaction.
 - Toggle states and elements with negation and ternary operators.

+## Module 3:
+### Lesson Summary

+- Creating data models in TypeScript using interfaces to define object contracts.
+- Implementing object typing with the Book interface, improving type checking.
+- Creating Angular components to manage lists of items, promoting separation of responsibilities.
+- The importance of communication between Angular components for reusing functionality and sharing data.
+- Separating data from presentation logic using mock files.
+- The implementation and use of input properties in Angular components.